wluostat/R-code-for-dual-inverse-regression/README.md

 2. ladle.dirm: the function that determines the dimension of the reduced predictor.
 3. ladle.glb: the function that determines whether the unique global subspace exists.

 Please see the header of each R function for more details.
+Please also contact the author at wluostat@yahoo.com for any questions or requests.